 Accessing Light Fittings

-The image on the left was how a control box was found after “Joe Public” tried to fix leaving the stair in darkness and the residents with a bill to repair.
+The image on the left is a typical diy stair lighting repair after “Joe Public” tried to fix leaving the stair in darkness and the residents with a bill to repair.
 As you can see there are exposed terminals with a couple being live.
 Not a safe way to leave a job